Stocks edge higher, but inflation jitters remain

 Cboe’s VIX, dubbed Wall Street’s fear gauge, has jumped 30 percent in the past month.

 Sentiments had been improving before the inflation report, as investors priced in the likelihood of several rate hikes and processed a string of economic data that suggested omicron cast less of a shadow over the economy than many had feared.
 Now, the hot inflation report has given Wall Street plenty more to worry about.
+Stocks, especially those in the tech sector, tend to benefit from lower rates as some investors look past higher upfront costs to the likelihood of hefty profits down the line.

 “Markets are not erring on the side of hope and are pricing in plenty more hikes in the second half of the year on the belief that the central banks will once again prove too optimistic,” Craig Erlam, senior economic analyst with OANDA, said Friday in comments emailed to The Post.
 “While that may lead to plenty more instability in the stock markets over the next couple of months, it could become a useful tailwind in the second half of the year if inflation does fall considerably.”